dandclark/json-css-module-notes/README.md

 Additionally, there are important behavioral differences and quantitative performance wins to JSON and CSS modules over the current equivalents.
 This document describes these advantages and illustrates them with code samples.

+Note that as of August 2021, Edge or Chrome >=93 is required to run the CSS module examples.

 ## An equivalent to JSON modules can't be built with JavaScript modules

 A naive attempt to replicate the functionality of JSON modules with a JavaScript module wrapper might look something like this: